adaj/example-play-akka/README.md

     eclipse
     run

 This make take a while.
-After it, try to access localhost:9000 in your browser.
-Please add an issue to this repository if it doesn't work.
+After it, try to access localhost:9000 in your browser, and the routes available /hello and /hi/yourName.

-To access it in Eclipse, click File>Import>Gradle>Existing Gradle Project>Next>Browse [the repository folder]>Finish.
+To import the project to Eclipse, click File>Import>Gradle>Existing Gradle Project>Next>Browse [the repository folder]>Finish.